ezrasavard/ezrasavard.com/_posts/2016-10-22-overview-of-dwave-quantum-computers.md

 tags: [qmc]
 ---

-From January until late August of 2016, I pursued undergraduate research on simulating physical quantum annealing with a normal (classical) computer.
+From January until late August of 2016, I pursued undergraduate research on simulating physical quantum annealing.
+In this post I'm going to give an overview about D-Wave, quantum annealing, heuristic optimization algorithms, and then touch on what I was researching exactly.

+<!--more-->

 The methods that I tried didn't work out, but it was a pretty interesting journey.
 By the end, I had learned how to learn from research papers, a great deal about quantum mechanics and optimization algorithms, and that I liked building research tools a lot more than using them for research.

-In this post I'm going to give an overview about D-Wave, quantum annealing, heuristic optimization algorithms, and then touch on what I was researching exactly.

 In a later post I'll share my full research, but for now, let's talk about quantum computers.

-<!--more-->

 # D-Wave Quantum Computers vs Quantum Computers
 D-Wave sells their product as a "quantum computer."
 This is a source of a lot of confusion for some people because of phrases like "Quantum computers will completely negate RSA," which a D-Wave machine does not do.